saurvs/astro-rust/README.md

 **Transit**

-* Times of rise, transit and set
+* Times of rise, transit and set for stars, planets, the Sun, and the Moon

 **Elliptic orbits**